Connect with others who understand.

 • Injected steroids

-On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 41,000 members come together to ask questions, give advice, and share their stories with others who understand life with hidradenitis suppurativa.
+On myHSteam, the social network for people with hidradenitis suppurativa and their loved ones, more than 46,000 members come together to ask questions, give advice, and share their stories with others who understand life with HS.

 Have you ever had an HS lesion fill up with blood?
 What advice do you have for others living with HS to relieve their symptoms?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with like-minded members in Groups.

 All updates must be accompanied by text or a picture.